 3. When should I take them?

 It depends on which tests you're taking.
 For tests that correspond closely to academic classes, take them whenever you'll be at your peak of academic knowledge: maybe in June for finals, or maybe in May during AP Exams.
-(In 2018, the May SAT date is 2 days before the AP Chem exam and 6 days before APUSH.)
 Other tests, like Literature and foreign languages, can often be taken successfully in fall of senior year.
+(Language Tests with Listening are only offered in November.
+Your counselor can help you determine whether this specific test is necessary.)
 Most students find that 2 is the right number of tests to take on any given test date.
 You are allowed to take 3, but expect to be pretty fried at the end.
-Plan now, given how much you/your student has going on before summer!

 4. How do I sign up?

 Sign up just like you would for the SAT, on sat.collegeboard.com.
 Students can use an SAT date to take the regular SAT or up to 3 Subject Tests, but not both.